-The United States is one of only a few countries that routinely use traditional or "Imperial" units of measure, such as gallons, pounds, and feet.
-The first international hydrographic conference (convened in London in 1919) set in motion the establishment of the International Hydrographic Bureau.
+Conversion of Depths from Fathoms and Feet to Meters on NOAA Raster Charts establishment of the International Hydrographic Bureau.
 The conference passed a resolution that, "strongly recommended that all countries, as soon as convenient, adopt the metric system for their nautical publications."
-Since that time, nearly a century ago, the Coast Survey made one brief attempt to convert its nautical charts from feet and fathoms to meters in the early 1990s.
-The effort was abandoned after only a small number of charts were converted.
+Nearly a century later, almost all NOAA nautical charts still depict depths in fathoms and feet.
+The U.S. Omnibus Trade and Competitiveness Act of 1988 designated the metric system as the preferred system of weights and measures for United States and the Coast Survey made one brief attempt to convert its nautical charts to meters in the early 1990s.
+However, the effort was abandoned after only a small number of charts were converted.